 Defining the purpose

 Once you decide on the topic, you need to ask yourself a few questions to get a better insight into the purpose and scope of your writing.
-The following questions will help you define the purpose and nature of your writing.
+The following questions will help you define the purpose and nature of your paper.

 - What is my purpose in writing?